pizzalover125/frostbyte/README.md

-# frostbyte
+# Frostbyte Website

-Website for hackathon
+A classic hackathon website with just the essentials.